SmartCAMPUSZCU/KETCube-mainBoard/README.md

 This repository contains KETCube mainBoard.

+**Note: the current branch may contain unverified or work-in-progress design!**

+If you would like to use the latest released and proven board variant, please use the [lates release](https://github.com/SmartCAMPUSZCU/KETCube-mainBoard/releases/latest).

 ## About KETCube mainBoard
 KETCube mainBoard is the core part of the KETCube platform.
 It is equipped with mikroBUS<sup>TM</sup>/KETCube sockets to enable connection of